-Approval of Financial Statements (and Declaration of Cash or Stock Dividends) 3

-Amendments to the Articles of Incorporation 3

-Issuance limit on new shares or convertible securities .
-3

-Increase in authorized capital .
-3

-Stock split / reverse stock split .
-3

-Preferred stock / non-voting common shares .
-3

-Diversification / expansion of business objectives .
-4

-Establishment of audit committee .
-4

-Stock option grant .
-4

-Amend quorum requirements .
-4

-Cumulative voting .
-4

-Golden parachute clause .
-4

-Authorizing Board to Approve Financial Statements and Income Allocation .
-4

-Election of Directors 5

-Election of Audit Committee Members (or Internal Auditor) .
-6

-Remuneration Cap on Directors (and Internal Auditor) 7

-Reduction in Capital 7

-Stock Option Grants 7

-Spinoff Agreement 8

-Merger Agreement, Sales/Acquisition of Company Assets, and Formation of Holding Company .
-8

-Amendments to Terms of Severance Payments to Executives 9

-Shareholder Proposals 10

-Social/Environmental Issues 10

-Disclosure/Disclaimer 11
+1. Approval of Financial Statements (and Declaration of Cash or Stock Dividends) 3 2.
+Amendments to the Articles of Incorporation 3 3 3 3 4 4 4 3.
+Election of Directors 4 4.
+Election of Audit Committee Members (or Internal Auditor) Election of Audit Committee Member(s) Election of Internal Auditor(s) 5 5.
+Remuneration Cap on Directors (and Internal Auditor) 6 6.
+Reduction in Capital Reduction in capital accompanied by cash consideration Reduction in capital not accompanied by cash consideration 6 7.
+Stock Option Grants 6 8.
+Spinoff Agreement 7 9.
+Merger Agreement, Sales/Acquisition of Company Assets, and Formation of Holding Company 7 10.
+Amendments to Terms of Severance Payments to Executives 8 11.
+Shareholder Proposals 9 12.
+Social/Environmental Issues Global Approach DISCLOSURE/DISCLAIMER

-Approval of Financial Statements (and Declaration of Cash or Stock Dividends)
+1. Approval of Financial Statements (and Declaration of Cash or Stock Dividends)

-ISS will generally recommend vote FOR approval of financial statements (and declaration of cash or stock dividends), unless:
+Generally vote for the approval of financial statements (and declaration of cash or stock dividends), unless:

-- The dividend payout ratio has been consistently low without adequate justification; - The payout is excessive given the company's financial position; - There are concerns about the accounts presented or audit procedures used; or - The company is not responsive to shareholder questions about specific items that should be publicly disclosed
+- The dividend payout ratio has been consistently low without adequate justification; - The payout is excessive given the company's financial position; - There are concerns about the accounts presented or audit procedures used; or - The company is not responsive to shareholder questions about specific items that should be publicly disclosed.

-Amendments to the Articles of Incorporation
+2. Amendments to the Articles of Incorporation

 Proposals are always presented in a bundled manner.
-As such, in cases where ISS believes that the negative provisions proposed in a resolution outweigh any positive ones, an AGAINST vote is recommended on a whole resolution.
+As such, in cases where the negative provisions proposed in a resolution outweigh any positive ones, vote against the whole resolution.
 Shareholders are advised to carefully scrutinize any changes to a company's articles as shareholders will not likely have any chance in the future to reverse the amendments once the amended articles are in place.